chanzuckerberg/napari-segmentation-workshop/_sources/intro.md

-# A curated introduction to napari, and its applications for cell segmentation
+# Understanding napari, and how to apply it toward cell segmentation

 This is a small sample book to give you a feel for how book content is structured.